-WLD 115 WLD 131 SMAW (Stick) Plate GTAW (TIG) Plate 5 credits Preq - none 4 credits Preq - none WLD 141 Symbols & Specifications 3 credits Preq - none
+WLD 115 SMAW (Stick) Plate 5 credits Preq - none WLD 131 GTAW (TIG) Plate 4 credits Preq - none WLD 141 Symbols & Specifications 3 credits Preq - none

 CONTINUING EDUCATION

 DIVISION OF CONTINUING EDUCATION

 The underlying philosophy of the Division of Continuing Education is that learning is a lifelong process.
 Education does not stop with the completion of formal schooling, but continues throughout life.
 The Division of Continuing Education offers classes to address the lifelong learning needs of the adult population in the service area.